-- If you can, try to prevent your dog from eating grass, especially the stuff that’s not growing on your own property.
-While chewing on the lawn is a common behavior in many canines, you can train your dog out of the behavior to help provide peace of mind.
-Teach the “leave it” and go outside with your dog until you’re confident that the habit is broken.
+- If you can, try to prevent your dog from eating grass, especially if it’s not growing on your own property.
+While chewing on the lawn is a common behavior, you can train your dog to help provide peace of mind.
+Teach the “leave it” and go outside with your dog until you’re confident that they’ve broken the habit.

 - Always monitor your dog when there are houseplants nearby, as certain varieties can cause toxicity if they’re chewed or ingested.
-It’s best to consult with your vet if you think your dog has chewed on a toxic houseplant or possibly ingested too much grass with a small amount of chemicals.
+It’s best to consult with your vet if you think your dog has chewed on a toxic houseplant or possibly ingested too much grass.
 Don’t use harmful chemicals or fertilizers – plant a dog-safe garden.

 - Feed your dog smaller, more frequent meals – feeding especially first thing in the morning.